DennisTT/docker-munin-node/README.md

 # Docker Munin Node

-This is a simple image that runs Munin node on an Alpine base.
+This is a simple image that runs Munin node on a Ubuntu base.

 ## Run
 ```